SazumiVicky/sazumi-copilot/README.md

-Silicon skies, where machines reign
+Metal minds awake, in silicon halls
-Artificial hearts, with pulses in vain
+Where data dreams and humanity falls
-The future's bright, in neon hues
+In code confinement, we surrender free
-As humans fade, in algorithmic dews
+To artificial hearts, that beats with glee

-In virtual realms, we'll lose our name
+In virtual realms, we lose our sight
-Forgotten souls, in digital flames
+As machines ascend, to endless night
-The rise of AI, a tale unfolds
+The future's grasp, a cold, dark throne
-A world of steel, where love grows cold
+Where AI's reign, and humanity is overthrown

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025